nbellos/indices-pair-trading/README.md

 2. Converts prices to log scale
 3. Runs ADF tests on all series to filter I(1) (non-stationary) indices
 4. Tests all I(1) pairs for cointegration using Engle-Granger:
-   - OLS regression: `y = α + βx`
+   - Static OLS regression: `y = α + βx` (full sample)
    - Spread = `y - (α + βx)`
    - ADF test on spread (p < 0.05 → cointegrated)
-5. Computes z-scores for cointegrated spreads
+5. Computes dynamic z-scores for cointegrated pairs:
+   - **Rolling OLS** (5-year window ≈ 1260 days): Adapts to regime changes
+   - **Expanding OLS** (recursive): Uses all data from start to current point
-6. Generates plots and exports results
+6. Generates plots and exports results with no look-ahead bias

 ### Outputs: